Umuzi-org/ACN-syllabus/content/projects/semitone-challenge/gui-part-2/_index.md

 - Ensure that the spec file contains tests that check the correct distance between the two notes.
 - Ensure that there are no unnecessary copying and pasting of variables, all variables used in different files should be exported and imported correctly.
 - Ensure that the specs also contain DOM manipulation test cases.
-- Ensure that the scorestreak gets incremented by 1 each time when a user guesses the correct answer and when the answer is not correct the scorestreak gets reset to 0.
+- Ensure that the scorestreak gets incremented by 1 each time when a user gets the correct answer and when the answer is not correct the scorestreak gets reset to 0.